prebid/prebid.github.io/overview/what-is-post-bid.md

 Steps:

 1. The webpage sends an impression to the ad server.
 2. The ad server chooses a winning line item among 'class 1' (direct-sold ads), exchanges, and the post-bid line items.
-In this case, the post-bid line item wins because the eCPM on the line item is high (based on historical price) and the higher priority line items have all exhausted their spend.
+In the case shown here, the post-bid line item wins.
 3. The post-bid line item’s creative is served to the page.
 The creative runs an auction for the bidders using prebid.js, which then displays the highest price creative in that creative’s ad slot.